Discord, EXIF Data, and Doxxing: Understanding the Risks and Safeguards

 This means that there’s no risk of doxxing through EXIF data.
 But what is EXIF data, really, and what does it mean to be doxxed?
 Read below to find out!

-EXIF data, which is embedded in digital photos, can contain sensitive information such as GPS locations.
+EXIF data, embedded in digital photos, can contain sensitive information like GPS locations.

-Discord, however, deletes EXIF data from photos sent on their platform, reducing the risk of doxxing—a process where someone's private information is publicly revealed without consent.
+Fortunately, Discord removes EXIF data from photos shared on their platform, thereby reducing the risk of doxxing—a malicious act where someone's private information is publicly disclosed without their consent.

-While Discord offers some protection, it's essential to remain vigilant and cautious when sharing personal information online to avoid the potential repercussions of doxxing.
+While Discord provides this layer of protection, it's crucial to stay vigilant and cautious when sharing personal information online to avoid the potential consequences of doxxing.

 What Is EXIF Data?